harled/monocle/README.md

 🤵‍♀️🤵 Using Pundit as a User Experience (UX) tool 🤵🤵‍♀️

-A suite of [ViewComponents](https://github.com/github/view_component) for plug and play use right from your [Pundit](https://github.com/varvet/pundit) Exception data!
-Pundit's a very commonly used authorization framework for ruby applications, but it's got a hidden talent, UX!
+A suite of [ViewComponents](https://github.com/github/view_component) for plug and play use right from your [Pundit](https://github.com/varvet/pundit) exception data!
+Pundit is a popular authorization framework for Rails applications, but it has a hidden talent, UX!
 Moncale sits on Pundit's eye and provides insights of broken flows in your app leading to unauthorized responses.

 This gem includes components for the following reports: **Add completed components here**
 - Issue: https://github.com/harled/monocle/issues/1